No rollback of 'Agnipath' scheme; 3 services come out with broad schedule for recruitment | Law-Order

 ''Why should it be rolled back?
 It is the only progressive step to making the armed forces young.
 It is a question of protecting the country,'' Lt Gen Puri said.

+The Army on Sunday released the terms and conditions as well as guidelines for the new recruitment process while the IAF too came out with a detailed document.

-The announcement of the scheme on Tuesday triggered violent protests in several parts of the country, with agitating defence aspirants demanding its roll back citing only four-year tenure for 75 per cent of the recruits under it.
+The announcement of the scheme on Tuesday triggered violent protests in several parts of the country, with agitating defence job aspirants demanding its rollback citing only four-year tenure for 75 per cent of the recruits under it.

 ''We had detailed deliberations on making forces young.
 We studied the recruitment process and tenures of soldiers in several countries.
 We want young people as they are risk-takers.
 They have passion, 'josh aur hosh' in equal proportions,'' Lt Gen Puri said.

-He said the Army has been trying to bring down its age profile for over three decades.
+He said the Army has been trying to bring down its age profile for over 33 years.

 The media briefing at the headquarters of the defence ministry took place hours after Defence Minister Rajnath Singh held a meeting with the chiefs of the Army, Navy and the Air Force for the second straight day.

-He said the age profile of the armed forces would come down to 26 from 32 with the implementation of the 'Agnipath' scheme.
+He said the age profile of the armed forces would come down to 26 from 32 years with its implementation.

+To a question on whether the armed forces anticipated the protests, he said it was not anticipated as it is not the job of the services. ''It is a law and order issue.''
+The recruitment under the scheme will be gradual with the induction in the first year would be two per cent of the total strength of the military which could go up to 10 per cent by the end of four years.

+He said the number of annual recruits in the next four years would be in the range of 50,000 to 60,000 while it could reach 90,000 to 1.2 lakh in the subsequent years.

-Giving details of the Navy's plan to induct 'Agniveers' under the scheme, Vice Admiral (Personnel) Dinesh Tripathi said the naval headquarters will come out with a broad guideline for the recruitment by June 25.
+Giving details of the Navy's plan to induct 'Agniveers' under the scheme, Vice Admiral (Personnel) Dinesh Tripathi said the naval headquarters will come out with broad guidelines for the recruitment by June 25 and the steps for the recruitment would start within a month.

 The first batch of recruits will join the training programme at INS Chilka in Odisha by November 21, he said, adding the Navy is recruiting both men and women as 'Agniveers' under the scheme.